zaskale/rpi-docker-emby-server/README.md

     restart: unless-stopped
 ```

-Once completed, click on _Deplay the Stack_.
+Once completed, click on _Deploy the Stack_.
 When it’s finished, you can access it by navigating to the IP address of your Raspberry Pi and port 8096.

 `http://[RASPBERRY_PI_IP]:8096`